skypjack/entt/README.md

   **Note**: the registry has an assert in debug mode that verifies that entities are no longer valid when it's destructed.
 This function can be used to reset the registry to its initial state and thus satisfy the requirement.

-To assign a component to an entity, users can use the `assign` member function template.
-It accepts a variable number of arguments that, if present, are used to construct the component itself:
+To assign a component to an entity, users can rely on the `assign` member function template.
+It accepts a variable number of arguments that are used to construct the component itself if present:

 ```cpp
 registry.assign<Position>(entity, 0., 0.);
 // ...
 auto &velocity = registr.assign<Velocity>(entity);
 velocity.dx = 0.;
 velocity.dy = 0.;
 ```